Maciej-Staniec/Nexter-Project/README.md

 Natour is a learning project that covers:

-- **Semantic HTML:** Structuring HTML in a meaningful and accessible way.
+- **Sematic HTML:** Structuring HTML in a meaningful and accessible way.
 - **Inheritance, Cascading, and Value Processing in CSS:** Understanding how CSS rules are applied and inherited.
 - **Visual Formatting Model:** Learning about the box model, positioning schemes, and stacking contexts.
 - **SCSS (Sass) Preprocessing:** Utilizing SCSS for more powerful and flexible stylesheets.